apluslms/a-plus/exammode/doc/EXAM.md

 For teachers:

 * Manage exam sessions
-* Grade exams and API to other grading services
+* Grade exams and API to other grading services (not yet implemented)
-* Set grade boundaries
+* Set grade boundaries (not yet implemented)
-* Manage student requests
+* Manage student requests (not yet implemented)

 For detailed description of what requirements each feature should meet, check [use cases](UseCases.md)